JP-Dub/react-night-owls/README.md

 To see a visual representation of this app in action type 'demo' in the search bar.
 In a real-world environment all RSVP's are cleared daily, though I've coded for this feature the glitch servers are put to sleep after some inactivity and therefore the code is unable to execute as it's programmed.

-Searching with an empty input value will call the browsers geo location feature.
+If you searching with an empty input value, your browser will attempt to auto-detect your location using the geo location feature.

 A working copy is available here <em>https://react-night-owls.glitch.me/<br></em>